visgl/deck.gl/docs/api-reference/core/layer.md

 deck.gl layers typically expect `data` to be one of the following types:

-- `Array`: a JavaScript array of data objects.
+- A JavaScript array of data objects.
 - An object that implements the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols), for example `Map` and `Set`.
 Represents a collection of data objects.
 - Any non-iterable object that contains a `length` field. deck.gl will not attempt to interpret its format, but simply call each accessor `length` times.
 (See remark below)
 - `String`: an URL pointing to the data source. deck.gl will attempt to fetch the remote content and parse it as JSON.
 The resulting object is then used as the value of the `data` prop.